 Google’s Plans to Index TikTok and Instagram Content

 Speculation began in late September 2021 that Google was working on deals to index TikTok and Instagram video content.
 Just as we’ve seen YouTube videos and Twitter posts show up in search results, Google is looking to do the same with TikTok and Instagram.
-In order to index this social media content, Google must reach a deal in order to retrieve data from their respective social media apps much like when Twitter and Google reached a deal in 2015 to index Tweets once again.
+In order to index this social media content, Google had to reach a deal in order to retrieve data from their respective social media apps much like when Twitter and Google reached a deal in 2015 to index Tweets (now Xs?
+X Posts?) .
 Google’s acquisition of YouTube in 2006 was a launchpad for success for both search engines, and YouTube’s videos have largely evolved Google’s video search results ever since.
-For example, if you’re looking for a new buffalo chicken dip recipe, (Sorry I was hungry) you’ve probably seen something like this on the search results page:
+For example, if you’re looking for a new buffalo chicken dip recipe you’ve probably seen something like this on the search results page:

-This is the work of indexation and structured data.
-The indexing piece of the pie allows the YouTube content to be crawled and found by Google’s database of information which they can serve up in search results.
+This is indexation at work, allowing YouTube or other social content to be crawled and found by Google’s database of information which they can serve up in search results.
 When you look up certain Google searches, you may realize that rich snippets take up a lot of the real estate on search results.
-Though these are not classified as the number one organic results, they are still one of the first things people may see.
-So how do you get into these prime search positions?
-The answer is structured data.
-This is what users can add to their content to help Google read and categorize it easier.
-Read more about how to add structured data to videos here.
-As more content becomes indexed or is greenlit to be served on the search engine results page, the more content creators are going to have to think strategically about the content they’re creating and if it’s optimized for search.
+Though these are not classified as the number one organic results, they are still one of the first things people may see and are incredibly valuable real estate if you can earn the spot.

 While YouTube videos dominate the video search results, that may not be the case for much longer.
 Future deals with TikTok and Instagram can really add some competition to the search results page, (as if there isn’t enough already.)
 Rebel did some of their own digging and found that Google does seem to be following through on prioritizing TikToks for some video searches.